abcamus/sync-vault-doc/content/cloud-service/ali-cloud-disk.md

 ---
 ## Authorization

-Refer to [[baidu-cloud-disk# 授权 | Baidu Cloud Disk Authorization]].
+Refer to [[baidu-cloud-disk#Authorization | Baidu Cloud Disk Authorization]].
 On the authorization page, select **Alibaba Cloud Disk**, click "Authorize", and proceed to the Alibaba Cloud Disk authorization process.
 Log in to your Alibaba Cloud Disk account as prompted on the webpage.

 > [!tip] Scenario where no login page redirects: The plugin detects that authorization is already active and has not expired.
 A single authorization for Alibaba Cloud Disk is valid for 2 hours.